Course Outline

 - The k-means clustering algorithm

-- Determining the appropriate number of clusters
+- Determining the optimal number of clusters

-6. Evaluating Performance for Classification
+6. Evaluating Classification Performance

-- Working with classification prediction data
+- Handling classification prediction data

-- Examining confusion matrices
+- Deep dive into confusion matrices

-- Using confusion matrices to assess performance
+- Utilizing confusion matrices for performance assessment

 - Beyond accuracy – alternative performance metrics